AbdullahWins/NODE_MONGO_MVC_STARTER_TEMPLATE/README.md

-#Nodejs Boilerplate MVC Using Mongodd as primary database!
+#Nodejs Boilerplate MVC Using Mongodb as primary database!